 In addition to the travel lock on the rear of the hull, a gun elevating lock could be actuated inside the turret.
 It is shown here stowed (left) and in place (right).
 (Picture from TM 9-1735B Ordnance Maintenance--Medium Tanks M26 and M45 Tracks, Suspension, Hull and Turret.)

-The 10-round ready rack for the 90mm gun is shown here, looking forward through the loader's hatch.
-The recoil guard for the 90mm gun is to the right, and the .30cal coaxial machine gun can be seen between the ready rack and the recoil guard.
-(Picture from TM 9-735 Heavy Tank T26E3.)
+The left image provides a view into the open loader's hatch, and a closer view of the ready rack is on the right.
+In the right image, the recoil guard for the 90mm gun is to the right, and the .30cal coaxial machine gun can be seen between the ready rack and the recoil guard.
+(Picture from TM 9-735 Medium Tanks M26 and M45.)

-The gun mount is being removed.
+The combination gun mount M67 is being removed.
 Fifteen slotted screws secured the upper gun shield to the turret, and once this was lifted off, the gun mount could also be removed.
 The gun mount and weapon weighed 3 tons (2,700kg).
 (Picture from TM 9-1735B Ordnance Maintenance--Medium Tanks M26 and M45 Tracks, Suspension, Hull and Turret.)

 A cross-section of the turret race is drawn here.
 The upper race was anchored to the turret bottom and rested on 150 hardened steel balls, which were in turn supported by the lower race attached to the top of the hull and held in place by the outer race ring.
 The balls were each 1.250" (3.175cm) diameter and were kept evenly spaced by 15 retainers.
 Lubrication fittings were provided as well.
 (Picture from TM 9-1735B Ordnance Maintenance--Medium Tanks M26 and M45 Tracks, Suspension, Hull and Turret.)